techreturners/lm-lab-aks-terraform-devopsupskill/README.md

 **versions.tf**

-Configures the terraform providers (in our case the GCP provider) and sets the Terraform version to at least 0.14.
+Configures the terraform providers (in our case the Azure provider) and sets the Terraform version to at least 0.14.

 ### Step 4 - Create an Azure Service Principle